king-glitch/portfolio/README.md

 ## Projects 🚧

--   School Bus Platform to avoid trapped kindergarten students.
+-   School Bus Platform to avoid trapped kindergarten students. 🚌
     -   A platform to alert parents when there is a student trapped in the bus.
     -   Build and develop web applications with RESTFUL api with Django as a back-end and Next.js as a front-end.
 Allow mobiles and raspberry pi to communicate with RESTFUL api.
--   AADS (Army Air Defense System)
+-   AADS (Army Air Defense System). ✈️
     -   A military program to control aircrafts from surveillance radars around Thailand.
-    -   Build, implement and develop both client using C#, .net, Gmap.net, winforms and server using Node.js, SQL.
+    -   Build, implement and develop both client side using C#, .net, Gmap.net, winforms and server side using Node.js, SQL.
         Server and client communicated by socket.
--   Spare Time & School Projects:
+-   Spare Time & School Projects. 📚
     -   [View Projects](https://github.com/king-glitch?tab=repositories)

 ## Likes & Dislikes 🍦